NEZNAMY/TAB/.github/wiki/feature_guide_conditional_placeholders.md

 To see the exact output of a placeholder including color codes, use `/tab parse <player> <placeholder>`.

 ## Permission
+> [!WARNING]
+> Giving someone OP status will automatically give them all permissions, which will make all the permission checks in conditions pass.

 | Operation             | Description                     | Example                                                                                      |
 |-----------------------|---------------------------------|----------------------------------------------------------------------------------------------|
 | `permission:<value>`  | Permission requirement          | `permission:my.permission` will pass if player has `my.permission` permission                |